Skip to content

 4. California State University (Multiple Campuses)

-• Location: Multiple Campuses
+• Location: Multiple California campuses

-• Acceptance Rate: ~70%
+• Acceptance Rate: ~70% (varies widely by campus)

 • Average GPA: 3.0